FTC-23511/SolversLib-Docs/features/drivebases.md

 ## Holonomic

-In FTCLib, we shortened holonomic drive to the generic term H-Drive.
+In SolversLib, we shortened holonomic drive to the generic term H-Drive.
 A holonomic drive is one that can move in omnidirectional space, which is why it is often called an omnidirectional drive.
 There are different sub-types of holonomic drivebases.

 ### Holonomic Drivebases